Sunday, December 22, 2013

 Turkey in humanitarian and development aid

-Turkey has been a fast-emerging donor country in the last couple of years with grants, loans and donations made to foreign countries on the rise.
+Abdullah Bozkurt Turkey has been a fast-emerging donor country in the last couple of years with grants, loans and donations made to foreign countries on the rise.
 The three-year average of the official development aid between 2010 and 2012 is calculated as $1.6 billion, which is a new record in Turkey's history in the area of humanitarian and development assistance.
 Turkey's development aid increased almost 30 percent, by $1.2 billion, in 2011 and 98 percent, by $2.4 billion, in 2012 compared to previous years.
-As the traditional donors' shares have decreased emerging economies like Turkey have been coming along to make up for the decline.
+As the traditional donors' shares have decreased emerging economies like Turkey have been coming along to make up for the declin...

 Monday, July 29, 2013